EpistasisLab/regens/paper/paper.md

 their linkage disequilibrium (LD), which is defined as statistical associations between alleles at different loci [@slatkin2008linkage].
-Recombining segments in a way that preserves LD simulates autosomes that closely resemble those of the realistic input population [@source:1] because real autosomal genotypes can be accurately modeled as genomic segments from a finite pool of heritable association structures (LD haplotypes) [@source:3].
+Recombining segments in a way that preserves LD simulates autosomes that closely resemble those of the real input population [@source:1] because real autosomal genotypes can be accurately modeled as genomic segments from a finite pool of heritable association structures (LD haplotypes) [@source:3].
 REGENS can also simulate mono-allelic and